 Generally, boys will experience more acne during their teen years than girls due to large amounts of testosterone that can also over-stimulate the sebaceous glands.
 Girls will experience fewer breakouts during their teen years but are more likely to have breakouts well beyond their teen years since they have a monthly cycle of shifting hormonal levels.
 (Breakouts can go well into their 40s and even beyond.
 No fun!)

-Wear sunscreen (with zinc oxide) to calm and protect the skin—and to help fade post-breakout marks.
 I realize that the least of most teenagers concern is to prevent damage from the sun.
-I’m sure if you’re reading this, your biggest concern is about controlling breakouts but it’s important to know that sunscreen can actually help acne with two main benefits.
+I’m sure if you’re reading this, your biggest concern is about controlling breakouts but it’s important to know that sunscreen can actually help with acne.

-1. When choosing a sunscreen, look for one with the ingredient zinc oxide, because it can be very anti-inflammatory when it’s on the skin.
+When choosing a sunscreen, look for one with zinc oxide.
+This ingredient can be very anti-inflammatory when it’s on the skin.
 This makes it ideal for calming red, inflamed blemishes.
 (Zinc oxide is actually the main ingredient used in diaper rash creams for its visible soothing and healing properties.)

 Simply put, sunscreen plays an important role for acne-prone skin types and if you want your scars to go away as quickly as possible, you must wear it every day of the year.
 You’re also preventing the appearance of lines and wrinkles as well as potentially warding off skin cancer, which will definitely become more of a priority for you down the road.

-Perform weekly mask treatments.
 For a teen who is dealing with clogged pores and breakouts due to hormones, you really need to put in some extra effort to get your skin clear.
 Cleansing, toning, and moisturizing is usually not enough.
 Your skin requires extra benefits above and beyond what those products will deliver to increase the results.
 Once a week, it’s very beneficial to use a deep pore cleansing and disinfecting treatment.
-Recommended weekly acne mask: Rapid Response Detox Masque.
+I recommend Rapid Response Detox Masque.

 As for other foods, there is some talk that meat and sugar may also be contributors, so keep that in mind, however, dairy is the one food group that I know can dramatically improve the skin in certain teens when it’s eliminated or greatly reduced.
 Read more about cystic acne and dairy.